Emmanuel College (Massachusetts): Academics

-At the undergraduate level, Emmanuel offers over 60 majors, minors and concentrations in the liberal arts and sciences.
+At the undergraduate level, Emmanuel offers over 70 majors, minors and concentrations in the liberal arts and sciences.

 The Bachelor of Arts, Bachelor of Science, and Bachelor of Fine Arts degrees require the successful completion of a minimum of 128 credits, distributed among the general requirements, major requirements and elective or minor courses.
 Students are required to complete the first-year seminar program during the first semester of their freshman year, which consists of a one-semester topical seminar related to "Knowledge, Values and Social Change."

 Emmanuel College is composed of six schools.
 These are the School of Humanities & Social Sciences, the School of Science & Health, the School of Business & Management, the School of Education, and the School of Nursing.

 In 2019, the Massachusetts Board of Registration in Nursing granted the college initial approval status for four-year Bachelor of Science in Nursing Program.

-The most popular majors at Emmanuel College are Biological and Biomedical Sciences, Psychology, Business, Management, Marketing, Education, and Communication and Media Studies.
+The most popular majors at Emmanuel College are: Biological and Biomedical Sciences; Business, Management, and Marketing; and Health Professions.

 Emmanuel College is accredited by the New England Commission of Higher Education.

 Scholars

-As of Fall 2022, Emmanuel College has produced several Fulbright faculty scholars in the past decade: two in 2015-16 and one in 2020-2021.
-In addition, Emmanuel produced student Fulbright scholars annually from 2010 to 2014, and again saw two students awarded Fulbright grants in the 2020-2021 academic year.
+As of Fall 2022, Emmanuel College has produced several Fulbright faculty scholars in the past decade: two in 2015–16 and one in 2020–2021.
+In addition, Emmanuel produced student Fulbright scholars annually from 2010 to 2014, and again saw two students awarded Fulbright grants in the 2020–2021 academic year.